 Direct seeding of the site commenced in late May 2021 utilising a CommVeg Direct Seeder.
 This machine is pulled along by a tractor and scalp, rip and sows in one pass.
 Room was left between each of the seeding rows for either access, seedling row, or Eremophila Resinosa direct seeding row.
 The seedlings were planted in June 2021 using the Chatfields Tree Planter.
 In July 2021, Eremophila Resinosa seed was planted using the Commveg direct seeder.
 At this time any remaining seedlings were planted using pottiputki in some of the seeded rows.
+Pest spray and selective herbicide sprays were applied in some of the seeded rows.

 A selective broad leaf and grass herbicides were applied to the area in September.
-Unfortunately, this was applied later than preferred and many of the grasses went to seed.
 In November the site was sprayed with Fipronil to stop any grasshoppers feeding on the emergent natives.

-Vegetation monitoring plots were established in the site in Spring to monitor the progress of the site.
+Vegetation monitoring plots were established in the site in Spring 2021 to monitor the progress of the site.

-Figure 11: Direct Seeding of Lot 162, May 2021, using the CommVeg Direct Seeder.
+Figure 13: Direct Seeding of Lot 162, May 2021, using the CommVeg Direct Seeder.

-Figure 12: Planting of Seedlings in Lot 162, June 2021, using the Chatfields Tree Planter
+Figure 14: Planting of Seedlings in Lot 162, June 2021, using the Chatfields Tree Planter